2010 Transnistrian parliamentary election: Result

 According to the results, overall turnout was 43%, with Constituency #11 (located in Rîbnița District) reporting 70.1%, the highest in the country.
 In this district, Sheriff founder Ilya Kazmaly swept the vote, being re-elected with 97.85% (also the highest in the country).
 The lowest turnout was in Constituency #2 (Bendery), with 29.3%.

 Results for 42 constituencies were announced on 13 December, with one recount going on, in Constituency #27 (in Slobozia District).
 The election here was won by Oleg Vasilaty, who took 35.84% of the vote, only slightly more than the number of votes "against all", which was the highest in the country at 31.5%.

 According to the provisional results, Renewal has won the election, taking 25 out of 43 seats in parliament.
 Yevgeny Shevchuk, Mikhail Burla and Anatoliy Kaminski, leaders of Renewal, were among those (re-)elected.

-The Pridnestrovie Communist Party got its first seat in parliament after its leader Oleg Khorzhan was elected in Constituency #40 (Tiraspol), defeating Renewal deputy leader Olga Gukalenko.
+The Transnistrian Communist Party got its first seat in parliament after its leader Oleg Khorzhan was elected in Constituency #40 (Tiraspol), defeating Renewal deputy leader Olga Gukalenko.

+By constituency

 Aftermath

 The Supreme Council held its first session in the new composition on 29 December 2010.
 In this session, Anatoly Kaminski was re-elected as speaker.